sw-craftsmanship-dojo/runbook/python-repository.md

 git init atm
 ```

-This initialises the git repository locally and also creates the atm directory
+This initializes the git repository locally and also creates the atm directory

 To see it worked :